mndebelelt/EDA-Web-App/README.md

 ## Features

-- Upload CSV files
+- **Upload CSV files**: Easily upload your dataset in CSV format.
-- Preview dataset
+- **Preview dataset**: View the first and last few rows of your dataset.
-- Display data types of each column
+- **Data types**: Display the data types of each column.
-- Show shape of the dataset (rows and columns)
+- **Shape of dataset**: Show the number of rows and columns in the dataset.
-- Check for null values and visualize them
+- **Check for null values**: Identify and visualize missing data in the dataset.
-- Check for and remove duplicate values
+- **Check for duplicates**: Detect and optionally remove duplicate rows.
-- Display summary statistics
+- **Summary statistics**: Generate summary statistics for numerical and categorical columns.
-- Generate various visualizations (histograms, pairplots, box plots, correlation heatmap)
+- **Data visualizations**: Create histograms, pairplots, box plots, and a correlation heatmap.
-- Download the processed dataset
+- **Download processed data**: Download the cleaned and processed dataset.

 ## Installation